rems-project/casemate/examples/README.md

 # Examples

-A collection of small unit-test like programs which drive the online (WIP: and online) checks.
+A collection of small unit-test-like programs which drive the online (and offline) checks.
 Each test is a small C program which uses the C library hooks to step transitions to generate a trace

 Usage